Scaless/enumbra/README.md

 enumbra requires a C++17 compiler and builds on Windows with Visual Studio 2019/2022.
 If you are on another OS/compiler and would like to add native support, open an issue/PR.
-I suck at cmake so don't expect any help. enumbra uses vcpkg for a couple of dependencies.
-Modify CMakeSettings.json to fit your setup, namely set cmakeToolchain to your vcpkg toolchain file.
+I suck at cmake so don't expect any help.

+enumbra uses vcpkg for a couple of dependencies.
+Modify CMakeSettings.json and set cmakeToolchain to point to your vcpkg toolchain file.

 # Limitations
 1. TOML integers are represented by INT64, therefore values greater than INT64_MAX cannot be represented currently.
 The plan is to eventually support an optional string format for values not representable by INT64.
 Until then, the toml parser should give you one of the following warnings: